farbs-softwares/eventconnects/README.md

 	<img width="941" alt="ss3" src="https://user-images.githubusercontent.com/31363128/210056134-01a7c429-1ef4-434e-9d43-128dda35d7e5.png">
 </details>

-Frappe LMS is an easy-to-use, open-source learning management system.
+Frappe Events Connect is an easy-to-use, open-source learning management system.
 You can use it to create and share online courses.
 The app has a clear UI that helps students focus only on what's important and assists in distraction-free learning.

 You can create courses and lessons through simple forms.
 Lessons can be in the form of text, videos, quizzes or a combination of all these.
 You can keep your students engaged with quizzes to help revise and test the concepts learned.
 Course Instructors and Students can reach out to each other through the discussions section available for each lesson and get queries resolved.